Characterization of the H2M Monolithic CMOS Sensor: Introduction

 Monolithic active pixel sensors (MAPS) with a small collection electrode are a promising sensor type for future high-energy physics (HEP) experiments.
 This includes tracking or vertexing applications at a lepton collider like CLIC~\cite{clic-report} or FCC-ee~\cite{fccee}.
 MAPS come with the benefit of integrating the readout electronics and sensitive volume in the same die, which inherently reduces the material budget but also removes the necessity of the costly bump bonding process.
 A small collection electrode layout results in a small input capacitance to the first amplifier stage (order of \SI{}{\femto\farad}), which reduces power consumption for a given signal charge~\cite{snoeys2012}.
 The TPSCo \SI{65}{\nano\meter} ISC (Image Sensor CMOS) process~\cite{walter} is a promising technology in that regard.
 It allows for a higher density of circuit elements than larger feature size processes, and technology demonstrators such as APTS~\cite{apts} or DPTS~\cite{dpts} have qualified it for applications in HEP.

 The hybrid-to-monolithic (H2M) test chip is a MAPS produced in this \SI{65}{\nano\meter} ISC process.
 It explores complex per-pixel pulse processing functionality for time and amplitude measurements, at the cost of a pitch of \SI{35}{\micro\meter}, which is \SI{40}{\percent} larger than other prototypes developed for High Energy Physics in this process.
-The architecture of the chip is ported from a Timepix-like hybrid pixel detector.
+The architecture of the chip is based on readout concepts from earlier hybrid readout ASICs~\cite{LLOPART2007485,clicpix, clicpix2}, with a clock distributed over the matrix and pulse-processing counters in every pixel.
 This porting process is interesting to explore, as the large set of hybrid chips for HEP applications may speed up the development of future monolithic sensors.
 The design applied a digital-on-top workflow, which is a contemporary strategy for the design of complex integrated circuitry.
 The digital logic is synthesized around the analog building blocks such that certain constraints (e.g. on timing) are fulfilled.
 The design effort included the composition of a compact digital cell library comprising a set of standard circuit elements with a footprint reduced by about \SI{25}{\percent} compared to the standard cells.

 Preliminary results from the characterization and simulation of H2M are presented in~\cite{h2m_measurements,h2m_simulations}, respectively. \cref{chip} of this article describes the H2M chip design, its features, and the data acquisition system utilised for the presented measurements.
 Laboratory characterization and calibration are presented in \cref{lab}, while the methodology for test-beam measurements and the resulting performance in the detection of minimum-ionizing particles (MIPs) are detailed in \cref{sec:tb_method} and~\cref{sec:tb_results}. \cref{sec:simulation} summarizes the employed simulation procedure, which has proven to be a valuable tool to understand the results of the measurements.
 Conclusions and an outlook to further plans are provided in~\cref{sec:summary}.